johnshearing/beemocracy/BeemocracyMina.md

 #### Possible Exploits
   * Loading the Random Jury Pool With Elite Scout wallets Under The Control Of A Special Interest
     * The investment in becoming an elite scout and earning the rank and privilege required to serve on a jury must be so high that the cost of generating several disposable elite scout identities sufficient to load a randomly selected jury with digital signatures controlled by a special interest will be prohibitively expensive.
-    * Some raking qualifications were discussed above.
+    * Some raking qualifications were [discussed above](https://github.com/johnshearing/beemocracy/blob/main/BeemocracyMina.md#the-reputation-system-will-be-tiered-based-on-the-following-on-chain-criteria-with-the-higher-ranked-scouts-serving-on-juries-which-decide-cases-that-hold-greater-importance-for-the-community).
-    * Consider a refundable deposit for each anonymous reputation identity (for each scout) that wishes to be included in the jury pool.
+    * Consider also a refundable deposit for each anonymous reputation identity (for each elite scout wallet) that wishes to be included in the jury pool.
       * Once the deposit is refunded, the reputation is nullified, removed from the jury pool, and that scout (identified by the wallet) can never sit on a jury again.
       * This deposit must be large enough to deter the creation of multiple anonymous reputation identities.
-    * Consider a zero knowledge demonstration of human memory recall for the 24 word passphrase of the hardware wallet which identifies the Mina account for the anonymous reputation identity.
+    * Consider a zero knowledge ceremony and demonstration of human memory recall for the 24 word passphrase of the hardware wallet which identifies the Mina account for the anonymous reputation identity.
-      * The human demonstrates they have memorized the 24 word passphrase on their Ledger hardware wallet without revealing it.
+      * The human demonstrates in front of a reliable witness they have memorized the 24 word passphrase on their Ledger hardware wallet without revealing it.
-      * In front of a witness, the human resets their Ledger hardware wallet by entering the pin incorrectly three times.
+      * In front of a reliable witness, the human resets their Ledger hardware wallet by entering the pin incorrectly three times.
       * Now it's like a brand new device with no passphrase and no applications.
-      * In front of a witness, but without showing the words as they are entered, the human inputs the 24 word passphrase from human memory for the Mina account associated with the anonymous reputation identity.
+      * In front of a reliable witness, but without showing the words as they are entered, the human inputs the 24 word passphrase from human memory for the Mina account associated with the anonymous reputation identity.
-      * In front of a witness, the human loads the Mina application onto the Ledger hardware wallet.
+      * In front of a reliable witness, the human loads the Mina application onto the Ledger hardware wallet.
-      * In front of a witness, the human then signs a message with the Ledger hardware wallet to prove that the device does indeed control the Mina account associated with the anonymous reputation identity.
+      * In front of a reliable witness, the human then signs a message with the Ledger hardware wallet to prove that the device does indeed control the Mina account associated with the anonymous reputation identity.
       * This proves the anonymous reputation is controlled by a human without revealing who the human is.
-      * There is a lot of human effort invested in this proof which can be considered part of the cost which prevents spaming governance with anonymous reputations.
+      * On top of all the other requirements, there is a lot of human effort invested in this zero knowledge proof which can be considered part of the cost which prevents loading the randomized jury pool with mulitple anonymous reputations belonging to special interests.

 #### **Constitutional Amendments: Protecting Mina From Becoming Like The Central Banks Or From Being Enslaved By Them**
   * [Right in the Bitcoin genesis block is a reference to a newspaper article about the abuse of central banks.](https://en.bitcoin.it/wiki/Genesis_block)